Basic Requirements of the M.Div./M.Min. (84 hours)

 Biblical studies form a foundational core of ESR’s M.Div./M.Min. curriculum.
 Introductory courses in Old Testament and New Testament are required.
 A student may bypass either of these introductory courses by passing a proficiency exam, if the student has done previous college level work in the appropriate area of Biblical studies.
-Passing one exam reduces the student’s required hours in Biblical Studies by three, and passing an exam in each Testament, by six, and electives are substituted.
-The number of semester hours required to graduate remains the same.
-A student wishing to take either of these exams should ask his or her advisor about the time and place it will be given.
+A student is charged a $250 fee for the exam.
+Passing an exam earns the student three credits towards the degree.
+A student wishing to take either of these exams should contact the instructor who teaches the course.

 In addition to the introductory requirements, students in this program take at least two 300 level biblical studies courses for three semester hours each.
 Students preparing for a ministry in which the use of the Bible will be central (e.g., pastoral ministry, religious education) will be advised to take more than the minimum twelve semester hours.

 Though neither is required for graduation, Biblical Hebrew and Greek are offered on alternating years.
 200 level Biblical courses will count only as fulfilling a general elective for ESR students.

 Spiritual formation is a primary process in preparation for ministry.
 Formational studies help students develop spiritual practices, consider their place within a corporate setting, and discern their call and gifts for ministry.
 Spiritual Formation and Personal Practice and Spiritual Formation and Public Ministry should be taken during the first year of residential program, and during the first two years of ESR Access.
 Discernment of Call and Gifts is a prerequisite for Supervised Ministry.